a7mad1112/PugJS-Introduction/README.md

 <p id="id-1">This is a paragraph with the id "id-1".</p>
 ```
 In certain cases, you may want to add multiple attributes to an element.
-You can achieve this by using parentheses '( )' and separating the attributes with commas or spaces.
+You can achieve this by using parentheses <strong>'( )'</strong> and separating the attributes with commas or spaces.
 For example:
 ```
 a(class='link' id='id-1' href='https://www.example.com/') Link